R3Aria/R3Aria/README.md

-- 👋 Hi, I’m Aria.
+- 👋 Hi, I’m Aria but you can also call me Lumia, Xea, Skye or Cyn.
 - 👀 I’m interested in gaming, coding and anime
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development and am in uni to get a software engineering diploma
 - 😄 Pronouns: she/they

 <!---